 Jim: There’s two of them; there’s one when they clinched against the Cubs to go to the World Series and we start doing the champagne with our goggles on and all that.
 That was a hands down favorite one.

-And then the other one was, and this is when I realized how broad these videos were, I was playing in Denver the day they were going to clinch against the Reds.
-My wife again was like, why don’t you ask fans to come watch the game with you?
-I was like oh god no, what if no one shows up?
+The other one was, and this is when I realized how broad these videos were, I was playing in Denver the day they were going to clinch against the Reds.
+My wife again was like, “Why don’t you ask fans to come watch the game with you?”
+I was like, God no, what if no one shows up?
 How embarrassing!

 And there was this older guy and he was talking to the younger people because he was a fan since 1962 when they played their first games, and everyone was listening to him.
 There was a father and a son, and three different families there with little kids, it completely blew me away.
 And that’s when I realized again that it’s almost like an extended family, like wow, we all do really have something pretty awesome in common.